Meet Maxine

 Maxine continued to make history by spearheading the establishment of the Atlanta Board of Astrology Examiners and, in 1977, opened the first astrology office in the upscale Buckhead business community of Atlanta.
 She was one of the founders of the Atlanta Astrological Society and currently serves on the Board of Directors of the American Federation of Astrologers.

-Maxine appeared regularly on CNN as its on-air astrologer for the first two years after the cable news network’s inaugural debut.
-She was subsequently interviewed as a guest on The Larry King Show and featured on all the major networks at the time.
+After CNN’s inaugural debut in 1980, Maxine appeared regularly for the first two years as the cable news network’s only on-air astrologer.
+During this time, she interviewed with the famous Larry King on The Larry King Show and was featured as a guest at various times on all the major networks.

-Maxine’s claim to fame was getting astrology legalized in the Bible Belt city of Atlanta in 1970, a time of political upheaval and social unrest.
-As a result of this stellar accomplishment, she brought astrology not only into the mainstream but into the limelight.
+Maxine brought astrology not only into the mainstream but into the limelight.
 She published several books, produced workshops for large, national retail chains and appeared in all forms of media.
-Maxine became a “media darling”.
 Not only was she pretty, popular, funny and direct, but her predictions were amazingly accurate.
-One of these predictions, published in The Wall Street Journal, detailed a successful comeback for Chrysler.
+One of these predictions detailed a successful comeback for Chrysler and was published in The Wall Street Journal in January of 1981.

 Published in The Wall Street Journal on January 29, 1981